-Consequently, in most cases when visiting a website for the first time, visually impaired users need to manually go over the whole page in order to get a general idea of its layout.
+Consequently, in most cases when visiting a website for the first time, users with vision impairments need to manually go over the whole page in order to get a general idea of its layout.
 For instance, users can also use shortcuts, like the H key to understand the structure of the page by going through its titles, or do a keyword search and then locate what they are looking for.
 Thus it usually takes them more time than sighted users to browse and identify the information they are looking for.

 Each screen reader offers different modes for processing and interacting with the content, as well as special settings for browsing and navigating within a web page and a variety of keys for shortcut navigation.

 Generally speaking, there are two ways a user can interact with a page:

 The first, browse mode, is usually used for reading and navigating through the site.
 When in browse mode, the focus of the screen reader is shifted from one element on the page to the next sequentially by pressing the up and down arrow keys.
 For scanning a page efficiently and recognizing different elements, most users navigate the page by content type, e.g. headings, links, images, using keyboard shortcuts like H for titles, F for forms, T for tables, etc.